-Covers atomic and alternating current electrical theory applicable to resistors, capacitors, and inductors.
+Covers atomic and alternating current (AC) electrical theory applicable to resistors, capacitors, and inductors.
 Stresses reactive circuit theorems used for circuit analysis.
 Prerequisite: ELT131 with a grade of C or better; or consent of instructor.
 Corequisite: MTH112 or MTH082.
-W, Offered as needed
+W, Offered as needed better; or consent of instructor.
+Sp, Offered as needed